 Getting The Best Rates With Sleep Apnea

-Like any other type of health condition, you first have to satisfy the application requirements as they pertain to sleep apnea first, then all other risks, too.
+Like any other type of health condition, you first have to satisfy the application requirements as they pertain to sleep apnea.
+Then all other risks, too.

-With sleep apnea, one thing to keep in mind is that it isn’t something vastly affecting mortality itself, but it is, however, a symptom which is usually always following another type of health risk.
+With sleep apnea, one thing to keep in mind is that it isn’t something vastly affecting mortality itself.
+But it is, however, a symptom that usually always follows another type of health risk.
 When you apply, you’ll need to disclose this.

 One such condition, for example, which has a high correlation with sleep apnea, is being overweight.

-Make sure you work with an agent who is familiar with this risk, and can get rates from a lot of different carriers who are willing to underwrite sleep apnea cases.
+Make sure you work with an agent who is familiar with this risk.
+And one who can get rates from a lot of different carriers willing to underwrite sleep apnea cases.

 When it comes to sleep apnea, you can get approved for life insurance.
-The biggest thing that insurance companies want to see is that you are taking steps, or have taken steps to manage the condition.
+The biggest thing that insurance companies want to see is that you are or have been taking steps to manage the condition.

 Uncontrolled sleep apnea can lead to additional health risks, such as a high blood pressure, which can lead to heart disease.